KatarinaOldakowski/Data-Analysis-Machine-Learning/README.md

 ## Storytelling With Data

+** Problem:**
+Binary classification problem.
+Make prection on the target variable STROKE

+** Attribute Information:**
+Categorical variables: gender, ever_married	work_type,	Residence_type, smoking_status
+Numerical variables: hypertension,	heart_disease, avg_glucose_level,	bmi, stroke

-After reading CSV file into Pandas DataFrame, I searched for missing values by plotting graph, as BMI column has the most missing values  I using mean imputation method.
-Using round() I round off Age to become int64 Dtype, I have removed record of other in column Sex.
+After reading a CSV file into a DataFrame, I searched for missing values by plotting graph.
+As the 'BMI' column had the most missing values, I decided to use the "mean imputation" method.
+'Age' column contain float numbers, using the round() function I rounded off the values to become an int64 Dtype.
-I visualize the relationships between categorical variables and the target variable.
+I also removed record from the 'Sex' column for other gender as I strongly believe one position wont effect predictions.
-Gender pie chart represents the distribution of genders where we can noticed female are more likely to get stroke.
-Smoking Status pie chart represents the distribution of smoking statuses.
-37% of instances never smoked.
+The gender pie chart represents the distribution of genders, where it's noticeable that females are more likely to experience strokes.
+The smoking status pie chart illustrates the distribution of smoking statuses, with 37% of instances labeled as 'never smoked'.

 Preparing the Data for Prediction.
 Converting the Categorical Columns into Numerical by Mapping each category to an integer value using map() on pandas series object